Borda/pyRepoStats/README.md

     | [nateraw](https://github.com/nateraw)             |            9 |               1 |               6 |                  8 |
     | [teddykoker](https://github.com/teddykoker)       |            3 |               2 |               0 |                  0 |

-* With `--min_contribution N` you can simple filter what is the minimal number of contribution to  show users in table or in Figures.
+* With `--min_contribution N` you can simple filter what is the minimal number of contribution to  show users in Table or Figures.

-* We also offer showing some contribution aggregation over time such as Day/Week/Month, to do you use option `--user_comments W` which draw following double chart: (a) cumulative aggregation over all users and (b) heatmap like image with time in Y and user in X axis.
+* We also offer showing some contribution aggregation over time such as Day/Week/Month/Year, to do you use option `--user_comments W` which draw following double chart: (a) cumulative aggregation over all users and (b) heatmap like image with time in Y and user in X axis.
+  Moreover you can also also specify type such as issue or PR; so with `--user_comments W issue pr` you can simply get two figures - one with weekly aggregation for issue and another for PRs.
+  The very same way you can specify multiple time sampling `--user_comments W M` for weekly and monthly aggregations.

     ![User-comments-aggregation](./assets/user-comments-aggregation.png)